JosefEreq/CreateMailbox/README.md

 # CreateMailbox
-### Automate mailbox provisioning, set license/services, audit and more in M365 hybrid environments.
+### Automate mailbox provisioning, set license/services and audit in M365 hybrid environments.
 ### Customizable from CSV files.

 #### All conditions and settings are specified in the different CSV config files.